jht1900/photohacker/README.md

 # Workshop at scribe.org, Apr 6 2017
 ## Creating and sharing photos using hacker tools
 A hacker uses code to make the computer go beyond the ordinary.
 Get creative control over your photos using hacker tools.
-Using the latest free open source software tools, John Henry Thompson, will guide participants in the art of automated composition of photos to arrange photos into a collage and overlaying text on a set of photos to publish to the web.
+Using the latest free open source software tools, John Henry Thompson will guide participants in the art of automated photo composition.
+Participants will learn to arrange photos into a collage, overlaying text on a set of photos, apply visual filters to photos, and publish to the web.
 No coding experience required.
 Work with sample code provided by Thompson.

 INSTRUCTOR: John Henry Thompson

-4 Thursday Sessions 4:30 PM – 6:30 PM – April 6, April 13, April 20, April 27 –
+4 Thursday Sessions 4:30 PM – 6:30 PM
+– April 6
+- April 13,
+- April 20,
+- April 27

 # Tools